69 Weeks, 483 years until the Messiah Comes

 to finish the transgression – as compared to the punishment described in verses 1 to 20.

 to anoint the most Holy – to anoint Christ.
-Generally the phrase “qodesh qodasheem” relates to the temple, but without the article, as here, can refer to a person, for example, 1Chronicles 23:13.
+Generally the phrase “qodesh qodasheem” (most holy) refers to the temple, but without the article, as here, it can refer to a person, for example, 1Chronicles 23:13.

 the Prince – here the word “Prince” means “ruler,” as it does in verse 26, referring to “the ruler of the people to come.”
 From this passage, we can see that the Jews expected the Messiah to be a “ruler” that combated “the ruler” of the Romans.